benmvp/slides/2018/reactalicante/react-workshop.md

 - There are many different ways that people learn
 - I actually learn best with written tutorials because I can go at my own pace and follow links
 - Live workshops like these help me because I can ask questions and hear explanations
-- I'm going to live code building a fake email app and teach React as I go
+- I'm going to live code testing a React/Redux application
 - I will go slowly enough that you can code along with me; some people like to do that
 - But in order to cover what we need to cover, I'm going to move w/ pace so it _may_ be hard to type & grasp
 - Won't be able to stop and debug